Using the DB2 ODBC driver with unixODBC

 DB2 Run-Time Client DB2 Runtime Client DB2 Data Server Runtime Client Contains an IBM DB2 ODBC driver.
 Subset of DB2 Client.

 n/a IBM DB2 Driver for ODBC and CLI DB2 Data Server Driver for ODBC and CLI Supports both the DB2 CLI API and the ODBC API.
-Smaller footprint than DB2 Client/DB2 Run-Time Client.
+Smaller footprint than the DB2 Client/DB2 Run-Time Client.

 Connecting to DB2 from non-Windows platforms